 While I freely acknowledge that I’m a hack – if my gay friends can reclaim the word ‘queer’, I can reclaim the word ‘hack’ – I do specialise in food, food issues, and drink (especially wine) and feel quite violently about many aspects of prevailing food culture; I’m a member of the Guild of Food Writers.
 But I found myself suddenly transported to a different world in Snowdonia, one far removed from the metropolitan lifestyle I’d been adopted by and become adapted to.

 I’d also halved my income and spent a silly amount of money trying to stop an old cottage from doing what it wanted to do – set itself on fire with ancient wiring.
 However I was determined to still eat well, to still enjoy myself doing so and to continue hunting out all sorts of foodie possibilities, including growing my own.
 And do all of that without breaking the bank, most of which was promised to the electrician anyway.

 Blogging about all this was a natural development and, apart from pauses when I’m being paid to write by other people and get bogged down in deadlines / can’t bear spending more time in front of a screen, I’ve been doing so ever since.
 I have recently decided that I’ve been getting a bit – well, lazy.
 So I’m deliberately trying new-to-me recipes from my, um, extensive collection of books and blogging about the experience, as detailed here.

 Sydney Smith found himself ‘twelve miles from a lemon’ in the early nineteenth century.
 Lemons, I can do in the village – as long as I don’t want organic or unwaxed.
-Unless I go online (ebay is my friend) I’m fifty-five miles from fresh yeast in the twenty-first, but I’m not letting that stop me.
+But I’m still fifty-five miles from fresh yeast in the twenty-first, though I’m not letting that stop me.
 (And given how hard it is to find it anywhere other than on the internet, I suspect this would still have been true in south London.)